ADVANCED SEARCH AND SEIZURE LAW FOR LAW ENFORCEMENT OFFICERS

 - Applying the concept of the “Fourth Amendment Dominoes”

 In many cases, the testimony of the law enforcement officer is absolutely crucial to obtain a conviction.
 Law enforcement officers need to know how to be fully prepared to not only answer the direct questions asked by the prosecutor, but also answer the cross-examination questions by the defense attorney and know how to respond to impeachment attempts.
-This 3-hour course is designed to help law enforcement officers effectively prepare and deliver effective courtroom testimony.
+This full day (8-hour) course is designed to help law enforcement officers effectively prepare and deliver effective courtroom testimony and reduce impeachment vulnerability by explaining the implications of the use of social media by law enforcement officers.

 ADVANCED REPORT WRITING